Non-perturbative effects and soft-gluon dynamics in low-$p_T$ Drell-Yan production: Conclusion

-We further find that, within the \pythiaPB approach based on a parton shower consistent with the underlying parton densities, low-\pt\ Drell-Yan predictions are highly sensitive to the treatment of $\alpha_s$ in the transition region between perturbative and non-perturbative scales.
-Different infrared extensions of $\alpha_s$ produce visible changes in the lowest-\ptll\ bins.
-This indicates that intrinsic-\kt\ effects cannot compensate for an inaccurate modeling of soft-gluon radiation, and vice versa.
+We further find that, within the \pythiaPB approach based on a parton shower consistent with the underlying parton densities, low-\pt\ Drell--Yan predictions become sensitive to the treatment of \as\ in the transition region between perturbative and non-perturbative scales at the highest \sqrts , particularly in the first few GeV bins of the dilepton transverse-momentum spectrum.

-In summary, the low-\pt\ Drell-Yan spectrum emerges from the interplay of intrinsic parton motion and soft-gluon radiation in the initial state.
-Both ingredients are essential and must be treated consistently.
-The comparison of the \pythiaPB\ predictions with the conventional \PB\ approach, as well as with experimental data, highlights the robustness of this physical picture and underlines the potential of Drell-Yan \pt\ measurements to constrain non-perturbative QCD dynamics and the infrared behaviour of the strong coupling.
-In this sense, low-\pt\ Drell-Yan production emerges not only as a benchmark for TMD and parton-shower formalisms, but also as a sensitive probe of the transition region of the strong coupling, complementary to traditional extractions based on event shapes and jet observables.
+In summary, the low-\pt\ Drell--Yan spectrum emerges from the interplay of intrinsic parton motion and soft-gluon radiation in the initial state.
+Both ingredients are essential for a quantitatively reliable description of the low-\ptll\ spectrum and must be treated consistently.
+The comparison of the \pythiaPB\ predictions with the conventional \PB\ approach, as well as with experimental data, supports the phenomenological consistency of this physical picture and underlines the potential of Drell--Yan \pt\ measurements to constrain non-perturbative QCD dynamics and the infrared behaviour of the strong coupling.
+In this sense, low-\pt\ Drell--Yan production serves not only as a benchmark for TMD and parton-shower formalisms, but also as a potential probe of the transition region of the strong coupling, complementary to traditional extractions of \as\ based on event shapes and jet observables.

 0.5 cm \begin{tolerant}{8000}